anaclumos/extracranial/Brain/Research/code procedure.md

 slug: '/D6FDF3'
 ---

-- The CODE Procedure is a second-brain building procedure introduced in [[Building a Second Brain]].
+- The CODE Procedure is a second-brain-building procedure introduced in [[Building a Second Brain]].
 - Often used with [[PARA]].

 | Term     | Meaning                |